-- to operate the Complex as a commercially viable entity directed to fostering improved facilities for greyhound racing, sporting, recreational, and function centre activities. - to ensure that the conduct of greyhound racing is supported within the Complex as the principal activity and to support its future.
+- to operate the Complex as a commercially viable entity directed to fostering improved facilities for greyhound racing sporting, recreational, and function centre activities. - to maintain the Complex in a systematic and professional manner by implementing

-- to maintain the Complex in a systematic and professional manner by implementing approved maintenance programmes to sustain the commercial value of an important public asset. - to operate efficiently and effectively, managing the resources of the Complex in a manner consistent with Government policy initiatives. - to develop sporting links with the community and provide appropriate recreational facilities and services. - to ensure the adoption and implementation of sound personnel and industrial relations practices. - to exercise a responsible duty of care by ensuring that the Complex conforms to all relevant safety and health regulations.
+- approved maintenance programmes to sustain the commercial value of an important public asset. - to operate efficiently and effectively, managing the resources of the Complex in a manner consistent with Government policy initiatives. - to develop sporting links with the community and provide appropriate recreational facilities and services. - to ensure the adoption and implementation of sound personnel and industrial relations practices. - to exercise a responsible duty of care by ensuring that the Complex conforms to all relevant safety and health regulations.